I recently came across a Facebook post with a seller trying to sell an unopened Sweet Caporal cigarette pack.Â

 Can You XRAY Old Tobacco Packs To See If A Card Is Inside?

-It has been commonly believed for years that collectors could ultimately x-ray an unopened T206 pack to see if there was a card inside.
+For years, it has been commonly believed that collectors could ultimately X-ray an unopened T206 pack to see if a card was inside.

-So, sorry to say, an x-ray machine isn't going to provide any help with unopened tobacco packs.
+I’m sorry, but an X-ray machine isn’t going to help with unopened tobacco packs.

 Hi!
 Very, very excellent write-up.
 One question, you wrote factory 30 in New York was one of the factories.
 Then you wrote that the ebay pack seems to be the right factory, but the pack grading says factory 30 NC (not NY).
 Is factory 30 in North Carolina also one of the factories on the list (or am I mis-reading something)?